Measuring Firm Complexity with Accounting Reporting Complexity (ARC)

 Background

 We share a new measure of firm complexity based on accounting information.
 Accounting is the “language of business,” and accounting disclosures of most business activities are mandated.
 Therefore, relying on accounting disclosures is the best approach for consistently capturing a wide range of firm activities for a large cross-section of firms.
 Firm complexity is measured with accounting reporting complexity (ARC) and is based on the count of accounting items disclosed in eXtensible Business Reporting Language (XBRL) filings.
 ARC is associated with lower financial reporting quality, higher audit fees, greater filing delays, poor analysts' performance, and various other measures that are correlated with firm complexity.
-ARC possesses properties of a good measure of firm complexity: First, it is “valid,” i.e., it captures the intended construct of firm complexity.
+ARC possesses properties that are good measures of firm complexity: First, it is “valid,” i.e., it captures the intended construct of firm complexity.
 Second, it is “reliable,” meaning it is objectively and consistently measured across firms and over time.
-Third, it captures “variation” in the construct across firms and within-firm over time that is consistent with changes in complexity.
+Third, it captures “variation” in the construct across firms and w over time that is consistent with changes in complexity.
 Fourth, it is “usable,” which means that it is easily constructed for a broad population of public companies.

-The data includes filings from 2011 through March 31, 2023.
+The data includes filings from 2011 through April 30, 2024.
 The most recent data also includes ARC of recognized (financial statements) vs. disclosed information (financial statement notes), ARC for each financial statement (e.g., Income Statement), and several additional measures.
 Annual and quarterly measures of ARC are included in the dataset.

 Relevant papers that use ARC: